Bernard Freyberg, 1st Baron Freyberg: Early life

-Freyberg, born in Richmond, Surrey, to James Freyberg and his second wife, Julia (née Hamilton) was of partial Austrian-German descent.
+The youngest of five children, all boys, Freyberg was born at 8 Dynevor Road, Richmond, Surrey, to James Freyberg and his second wife, Julia (née Hamilton) was of partial Austrian-German descent.
 He moved to New Zealand with his parents at the age of two.

 He attended Wellington College from 1897 to 1904.
 A strong swimmer, he won the New Zealand 100-yards championship in 1906 and 1910.

-On 22 May 1911, Freyberg gained formal registration as a dentist.
-He worked as an assistant dentist in Morrinsville and later practised in Hamilton and in Levin.
-While in Morrinsville he was asked to take up a subalternship in the local Territorial Army unit, but he did not succeed in gaining the King's commission.
+In 1911, Freyberg was Second Lieutenant serving in C Company of the Hauraki Regiment.
+This company was based at Annandale, near Morrinsville, and during this time Freyberg served as locum for a local dentist.
+On 18 January 1912, Freyberg was gazetted into the 6th Hauraki Regiment.
+Freyberg later resigned and moved to Levin.

-Freyberg left New Zealand in March 1914.
-A 1942 Life magazine article claims that Freyberg went to San Francisco and Mexico around this time, and was a captain under Pancho Villa during the Mexican Revolution.
-Upon hearing of the outbreak of war in Europe in August 1914, he travelled to Britain via Los Angeles (where he won a swimming competition) and New York (where he won a prizefight), to earn money to cross the United States and the Atlantic.
+Freyberg left New Zealand in March 1914 for California.
+A 1942 Life magazine article claimed that Freyberg went to San Francisco and Mexico around this time, and was a captain under Pancho Villa during the Mexican Revolution.
+Upon hearing of the outbreak of the war in Europe in August 1914, he travelled to Britain via Los Angeles (where he won a swimming competition) and New York (where he won a prizefight), to earn money to cross the United States and the Atlantic.
+Recent research indicates, however, that Freyberg never went to Mexico, that he spent most of his time in California as an oil field official living in Coalinga, that he left for the war by train from San Francisco and that he created the Mexico myth about himself shortly after arriving in Britain by spinning a yarn to a New Zealand journalist, perhaps hoping that some active service might help to secure a commission in the British forces.